erik-ksth/trail-mate-landing/README.md

 - Discover hiking trails in your area
 - Track your hiking progress and achievements
-- Share your adventures with the TrailMate community
+- Share your adventures with the Trekteria community
 - Plan trips and save favorite destinations

 ## Technology Stack